University of Computer Studies (Maubin)

-University of Computer Studies (Maubin) (ကွန်ပျူတာတက္ကသိုလ်(မအူပင်) /my/), located in Maubin Township, about 100 km west of Yangon, is one of three computer universities in Ayeyarwady Region, which provides education in the area of ICT.
+University of Computer Studies (Maubin) (ကွန်ပျူတာတက္ကသိုလ်(မအူပင်) /my/) is located in Maubin Township, about 100 km west of Yangon, Myanmar.
+It is one of three computer universities in Ayeyarwady Region, which provides education in the area of ICT.
 The university offers both computer science and computer technology to its undergraduate students.
 The university's campus has an area of 53.872 acre and is situated between Ward 1 and 2, on Sein Mya Kan Thar Street, Maubin, Ayeyarwady Region, Myanmar.

 History

 Government Computer College (Maubin) started on January 1, 2003.
 It was upgraded to Computer University (Maubin) on January 20, 2007.
 In 2015, It was renamed as University of Computer Studies (Maubin).

 Degree programs

 University of Computer Studies (Maubin) offers five-year bachelor's degree programs in computer science and computer technology.